vyarin/tic-tac-toe/README.md

+# Tic Tac Toe
-# tic-tac-toe
+A text-based tic-tac-toe game.

-Text-based tic-tac-toe game
+## Functionality
+The game allows two two players to play against each other or with a program using the minimax algorithm.